LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 If you would like to change your Microsoft account password, please follow [Microsoft's guidance on recovering your account](https://account.live.com/ResetPassword.aspx).

+If you would like to change your Google account password, please read [Google Account Help](https://support.google.com/accounts/answer/41078?co=GENIE.Platform%3DDesktop&hl=en).
 ## Forgot password

 If you forget your Learn on Demand Systems account password, you can reset it by clicking the _Reset Password_ link and providing your email address.
 This must be the same email address that is on your Learn on Demand Systems account.